CMU-SAFARI/RawHash/test/README.md

 ## Contamination Analysis

-The scripts and a [README](./evaluation/contamination/README.md) can be found in the [contamination directory](./evaluation/contamination/) to perform the contamination analysis using UNCALLED, Sigmap and RawHash.
+The scripts and a [README](./evaluation/contamination/README.md) can be found in the [contamination directory](./evaluation/contamination/) to perform the contamination analysis using UNCALLED, Sigmap, RawHash, and RawHash2.

 To start performing the contamination analysis evaluations, enter [./evaluation/contamination](./evaluation/contamination/)